yellow-raven/yellow-raven/README.md

 ### I am currently learning:

+- Dataflow/Apache Beam to improve the way I transfer data from Cloud Storage to BigQuery
 - DBT, to improve the way I transform data in BigQuery

 ### My stats on GitHub: